Champions (2021 film)

 Champions (Arabic: أبطال) is a 2021 Saudi Arabian-Spanish sports comedy film written and directed by Manuel Calvo.
 It is an Arabic-language remake of the 2018 Spanish film of the same name.
 Starring Yassir Al Saggaf and Fatima Al Banawi.

 Synopsis

 After losing a match, Khaled is summoned to a disciplinary court.
 The sentence comes down and Khaled is forced into unexpected community service: banished from his prestigious job, he must now train a team of amateur players with disabilities.
-A task he despises, before opening his eyes to these players who are often discriminated against because of their disability.
+He despises this task, but it later opens his eyes to these players who are often discriminated against because of their disability.